Eusebius Pagit: Life

 He was born at Cranford St Andrew, Northamptonshire, about 1551.
-At twelve years of age he entered Christ Church, Oxford as a chorister.
-He was afterwards student of Christ Church, reputed in philosophy.
+At twelve years of age, he entered Christ Church, Oxford as a chorister.
+He was afterwards a student of Christ Church, reputed in philosophy.
 Though he is said to have taken no degree, Cole has identified him with the Eusebius Paget who matriculated at Christ's College, Cambridge, on 22 February 1564, and commenced B.A. in 1567.

-In 1571 he was suspended from preaching for not subscribing the articles, and at this time he had no benefice.
-On 21 April 1572 he was preferred to the rectory of Lamport, Northamptonshire.
-On 29 January 1574 he was cited before Edmund Scambler, then bishop of Peterborough, for nonconformity, was suspended, and shortly afterwards was deprived.
+In 1571, he was suspended from preaching for not subscribing to the articles, and at this time, he had no benefice.
+On 21 April 1572, he was preferred to the rectory of Lamport, Northamptonshire.
+On 29 January 1574, he was cited before Edmund Scambler, then bishop of Peterborough, for nonconformity, was suspended, and shortly afterwards was deprived.
 He subscribed Thomas Cartwright's book of discipline (1574), and with John Oxenbridge, B.D., was arrested and taken to London by order from Archbishop Edmund Grindal, for taking a leading part in the presbyterian associations of Northamptonshire and Warwickshire.

-Subsequently he was presented to the rectory of Kilkhampton, Cornwall.
+Subsequently, he was presented to the rectory of Kilkhampton, Cornwall.
 He told the patron and the bishop (presumed to be John Wolton, elected 2 July 1579) that he could not conform in all points, and was admitted and inducted on this understanding.
 His ministry was popular.
-In March 1584 he was brought up before his ordinary and enjoined to an exact conformity.
-Towards the end of 1584 articles of accusation, founded on his preaching, were exhibited against him before the high commission by Farmer, curate of Barnstaple, Devon.
+In March 1584, he was brought up before his ordinary and enjoined to an exact conformity.
+Towards the end of 1584, articles of accusation, founded on his preaching, were exhibited against him before the high commission by Farmer, curate of Barnstaple, Devon.
 He appeared before the commission, presided over by Archbishop John Whitgift, on 11 January 1585.
 The articles were dropped, and he was charged with refusing to use the prayer-book and to observe the ceremonies.
-In his written defence he admitted his obligation to use the prayer-book authorised by the Uniformity Act of 1559 (i.e. Edward VI's second prayer-book), and denied that he had ever refused to do so.
-He allowed that he had not exactly followed that book, but pleaded that there was no copy of it provided for his church; that greater liberty in varying from the statutory form than he had taken was used by Whitgift himself, by his own bishop (Walton), and by other bishops and clergy; that his conscience would not allow him to follow the prescribed forms in every particular, and that his bishop had promised to refrain (as he legally might) from urging him to do so.
-He claimed a conference with his bishop or some other to be appointed by the commission.
+In his written defence, he admitted his obligation to use the prayer-book authorised by the act of Uniformity 1558 (i.e., Edward VI's second prayer-book), and denied that he had ever refused to do so.
+He allowed that he had not exactly followed that book, but pleaded that there was no copy of it provided for his church; that greater liberty in varying from the statutory form than he had taken was used by Whitgift himself, by his bishop (Walton), and by other bishops and clergy; that his conscience would not allow him to follow the prescribed forms in every particular, and that his bishop had promised to refrain (as he legally might) from urging him to do so.
+He claimed a conference with his bishop or someone other to be appointed by the commission.
 He was immediately suspended.